friemen/reactnet/README.md

 ### Automatic link removal and completion

-A link with at least one completed input or no un-completed output is useless.
+A link with at least one completed input or only completed outputs is useless.
 It's called *dead* and will automatically be removed in `(update-from-results network results)`.
 Links point via `:complete-on-remove` key to those reactives that will not receive any